yujungcheng/gcm-encryption/README.md

 ###### tags: `gcm`

-A basic study about GCM mode in AES encryption.
+A basic understand about GCM mode (Galois Counter Mode) in AES encryption.

 #### Key notes
 Advanced Encryption Standard (AES) is a fast, secure and very popular block cipher that is commonly used to encrypt electronic data.
 AES has three different block ciphers: AES-128 (128 bit), AES-192 (192 bit) and AES-256 (256 bit) - each cipher is named after the key length they use for encryption and decryption.